 - Policy Statement

-Seneca is committed to protecting students’ privacy and ensuring the confidentiality of their personal health information.
-The types of personal health information Seneca collects may include name, date of birth, health history, Ontario health card number and records of care provided.
+Seneca is committed to protecting an individual’s privacy and ensuring the confidentiality of their personal health information.
+The types of personal health information Seneca collects may include name, date of birth, health history, Ontario health card or electronic health record number, Seneca ID number and records of care provided.
 Seneca collects, uses and discloses personal health information for the following purposes:

-- To provide assessment, counselling, treatment, referral and/or consultation services as requested by patients
+- to provide assessment, counselling, treatment, referral and/or consultation services as requested by individuals

-- To promote the Seneca Health Centre, Counselling and Accessibility Services, new services, special events and opportunities (seminar or conference).
-Seneca will obtain express consent from patients prior to collecting or handling personal health information for these purposes
+- to promote the Seneca Medical Centre, Counselling & Accessibility Services, new services, special events and opportunities (seminar or conference); Seneca will obtain express consent from individuals prior to collecting or handling personal health information for these purposes

-- To comply with external regulators.
-Health Care professionals at Seneca are regulated by the College of Physicians and Surgeons Ontario, College of Psychologists of Ontario, College of Social Workers and Social Service Workers, College of Occupational Therapists Association, College of Nurses of Ontario and other licensing bodies that may inspect our records and interview professional staff as part of their regulatory activities in the public interest
+- to comply with external regulators; health-care professionals at Seneca are regulated by the College of Physicians and Surgeons Ontario, College of Psychologists of Ontario, College of Regulated Psychotherapists of Ontario, College of Social Workers and Social Service Workers, College of Occupational Therapists Association, College of Nurses of Ontario and other licensing bodies that may inspect the college’s records and interview professional staff as part of their regulatory activities in the public interest

 - Access to Health Records